 Here’s the Schedule:

-April 15: Submission day!
-From 8 AM EST until 8 PM EST, teens in grades 10 through 12 will submit the first page of their manuscripts, up to 250 words and a short (no more than 50 word pitch) about their books.
+March 17: Submission day!
+From 8 AM EST until 8 PM EST, teens in grades 9 through 12 will submit the first page of their manuscripts, up to 250 words and a short (no more than 50 word pitch) about their books.
 Include name, age, grade, genre, word count, and if the book is complete or a work in progress.
-We will cap the number of entries at 200, with the first to enter getting into the review.
-We will notify via Twitter and on the website if we reach capacity.
+We will cap the number of entries at 200.
+We will notify via Twitter and on this website when we reach capacity.

-April 18-24: First round: Judges select top entries (according to number of mentors)
+March 18-20: First round: Judges select top entries (according to number of mentors).

-May 13-18: Judges review new pages, and pick the top entries for prizes.
+April 1-5: Judges review new pages, and pick the top entries.

 Get your pages ready!
 It’s your turn to shine!